Table of Contents[Hide][Show]

 Where do you find a beekeeper?
 That can be a treasure hunt.

-One place is to check your local farmers market.
-Often, however, you will find a retailer there who buys local honey from beekeepers wholesale and bottles it to resell so be sure to ask if they are beekeepers and selling only their own honey.
+One place to check is your local farmers market.
+Often, however, you will find a retailer there who buys local honey from beekeepers wholesale and bottles it to resell, so be sure to ask if they are beekeepers and selling only their own honey.

-Another place will be through your local beekeeping association; these generally have websites and monthly meetings.
-Go to a meeting and ask around, find the one with hives closest to your home and then ask them some questions about how they keep their bees.
+Go to a meeting and ask around, find the one with hives closest to your home, and then ask them some questions about how they keep their bees.

-Important Questions to ask a Bee Keeper
+10 Important Questions to ask a Bee Keeper

 - How do you treat for varroa mites?